Drug Crime Attorney in Liberty County

 Our Comprehensive Approach to Drug Crime Defense

-- Constitutional Scrutiny: We operate under the assumption that the police violated the client’s constitutional rights and search every report, video, and affidavit for evidence to support a Motion to Suppress.
+- Constitutional Scrutiny: We operate under the assumption that the police violated the client’s constitutional rights and review every report, video, and affidavit for evidence to support a motion to suppress.
 This is often the shortest path to dismissal and requires a skilled Liberty County drug crime defense lawyer.

 - Forensic and Expert Challenge: We challenge the State’s forensic evidence.
 This includes scrutinizing the GBI's lab procedures for errors in chemical analysis, weight measurement, and adherence to the chain of custody protocol.
 Any break in the chain can render the drug evidence inadmissible.